Our weekend arts and culture picks, from Creed III to The Woman in Black

 A major show with over 100 works from one of the most popular British ceramicists of the past half century.
 The timeless elegance of Rie’s clay vessels belies her often dramatic interaction with current events – from fleeing the Nazis to a late-career collaboration with Japanese fashion designer Issey Miyake.
 Kettle’s Yard, Cambridge, until 25 June

-Mark Hudson, Chief Art Critic
+Mark Hudson, chief art critic

 Books